BlogAll Blog Posts | Next Post | Previous Post

 But what if you want to create regular TMS WEB Core web applications and don't

 have access to Delphi?
 Or perhaps you don't want to use Microsoft Windows as a development platform?
 TMS WEB

 Core projects can also be developed in two other very different environments - Lazarus

 and Visual Studio Code, both

 of which run on Windows, Linux, and macOS.
-But there are potentially important limitations and tradeoffs.
+However, there are potentially important limitations and tradeoffs.
 For

 example, Miletus is currently only supported under Delphi and VSC, not Lazarus.
 Next time out we'll explore the

 hugely popular Visual Studio Code, but today we're going to have an introductory look at Lazarus.

 Motivation.The combination of Delphi and Windows has been around for a very long time and has proven to be a remarkably stable and capable IDE.
 But new developers today have many more choices available to them, and one of the key choices is the development platform itself.
 Windows, Linux, and macOS are likely to be the top contenders today, with various pros and cons, as well as a sizable development community standing behind each one.